Host an NPHW Event

 Other Helpful Tips

-Follow COVID precautions (for in-person events): Prioritize the health of your community at your in-person NPHW event by encouraging social distancing, mask wearing and vaccination.
+Follow the CDC's COVID-19 guidelines (for in-person events): Prioritize the health of your community at your in-person NPHW event by getting tested, staying updated with the latest vaccines and encouraging social distancing, mask wearing and isolating if sick or if you’ve been in contact with someone exposed to COVID-19.
 For more information on how to safely host an event, consult the CDC’s event planning guide.

 Tap into social media: Share pictures and posts with the hashtag #NPHW before and after the event to promote and share its success!